 Ida Pakola, MSc

-- Ida Pakola's PhD Thesis Tulehdusta hillitsevien suolistobakteerien eristys ja in vitro -testaus (in Finnish)
+- Ida Pakola's Master's Thesis Tulehdusta hillitsevien suolistobakteerien eristys ja in vitro -testaus (in Finnish)